viamrobotics/docs/docs/services/ml/upload-training-script.md

 1. parsing command line inputs,
 2. parsing the dataset and annotations from the dataset file,
-3. producing the model artifact, and
+3. producing the model artifact
 4. saving the model artifact.

 The `main()` function is executed when a training job runs.